Toric Einstein 4-manifolds with nonnegative sectional curvature: Introduction

 \section{Introduction}

 Einstein manifolds are manifolds equipped with a Riemannian metric which solves the Einstein equation We shall focus our attention on closed 1-connected four dimensional manifolds, and we are only concerned with the case $\Lambda>0$, as we will be studying those manifolds with continuous symmetry.
 In this context very little is known about the solutions of these nonlinear PDEs, except when we add extra assumptions to simplify the situation.
-In particular, all known examples are found by imposing one of the following two constraints: \begin{enumerate} \item there exists a compatible complex structure such that the solution is a K\"ahler or more generally Hermitian metric. \item the solution is invariant under certain $T^2$ actions. \end{enumerate} In the first case, there is a complete classification: the only Hermitian Einstein metrics are the Page metric on $\C P^2\# \bar{\C P}^2$ \cite{Pa78}, the Chen-Lebrun-Weber metric on $\C P^2\# 2\bar{\C P}^2$ \cite{CLW08}, and the K\"ahler-Einstein metric on other del Pezzo surfaces \cite{Ti90}.
-A remarkable feature of the non-K\"ahler examples is that they are all invariant under a biholomorphic $T^2$ action, which simplifies the geometry significantly.
+In particular, all currently-known examples satisfy at least one of the following two conditions: \begin{enumerate} \item The metric is conformally K\"ahler. \item The metric is invariant under some $T^2$-action. \end{enumerate} In the first case, there is a complete classification: the only Hermitian Einstein metrics are the Page metric on $\mathbb{CP}^2\# \overline{\mathbb{CP}}^2$ \cite{Pa78}, the Chen-LeBrun-Weber metric on $\mathbb{CP}^2\# 2\overline{\mathbb{CP}}^2$ \cite{CLW08}, and the K\"ahler-Einstein metric on other del Pezzo surfaces (c.f. \cite{OSS16}\cite{Ti90}).
+A remarkable feature of the non-K\"ahler examples is that they are all invariant under a biholomorphic $T^2$-action, which simplifies the geometry significantly.
 In the second case much less is known.
-As mentioned in the survey paper of Anderson \cite{An10}, it would be interesting to know if manifolds admitting $T^2$ actions also have $T^2$ invariant Einstein metrics.
-Moreover, since on most of these manifolds there exist many different $T^2$ actions, it is also interesting to ask if on some of them there could be multiple Einstein metrics invariant under different $T^2$ actions.
-Topologically, four manifolds admitting a $T^2$ action are obtained by taking connected sums of $S^4,\C P^2,\bar{\C P}^2$ and $S^2\times S^2$.
-It is known that they all admit metrics of positive Ricci curvature \cite{SY90} and $T^2$ invariant metrics of positive scalar curvature (\cite{Wi15}, Corollary 2.6), but to the author's knowledge on most of them it is not known if there are $T^2$ invariant metrics with positive Ricci curvature.
-As for $T^2$ invariant Einstein metrics with $\Lambda>0$, only six examples are known so far: the round metric on $S^4$, the Fubini-Study metric on $\C P^2$, the product metric on $S^2\times S^2$, the Page metric, the Chen-Lebrun-Weber metric, and the unique K\"ahler Einstein metric on $\C P^2\# 3\bar{\C P}^2$ \cite{Si88}.
-On the other hand, the only known obstruction on the existence of Einstein metric is given by the Hitchin-Thorpe inequality \cite{Hi74}
+As mentioned in the survey paper of Anderson \cite{An10}, it would be interesting to know which four-dimensional manifolds admitting $T^2$-actions also have $T^2$-invariant Einstein metrics.
+Moreover, since on most of these manifolds there exist many different $T^2$-actions, it is also interesting to ask if on some of them there could be multiple Einstein metrics invariant under different $T^2$-actions.
+Topologically, four-manifolds admitting a $T^2$-action are obtained by taking connected sums of $S^4,\mathbb{CP}^2,\bar{\mathbb{CP}}^2$ and $S^2\times S^2$.
+It is known that these connected sums all admit metrics of positive Ricci curvature \cite{SY90} and $T^2$-invariant metrics of positive scalar curvature (\cite{Wi15}, Corollary 2.6), but to the author's knowledge, on most of them it is not known if there are $T^2$-invariant metrics with positive Ricci curvature.
+Nevertheless, for the diagonal $T^2$-actions on connected sums of $S^2\times S^2$ the construction of Sha and Yang in \cite{SY90} yields invariant metrics of positive Ricci curvature.
+(See Section 4 of \cite{Re24B} for more details.)
+As for $T^2$-invariant Einstein metrics with $\Lambda>0$, only six examples are known so far: the round metric on $S^4$, the Fubini-Study metric on $\mathbb{CP}^2$, the product metric on $S^2\times S^2$, the Page metric, the Chen-LeBrun-Weber metric, and the unique K\"ahler Einstein metric on $\mathbb{CP}^2\# 3\overline{\mathbb{CP}}^2$ \cite{Si88}.
+On the other hand, the best known obstruction to the existence of Einstein metric with $\Lambda>0$ is given by the Hitchin-Thorpe inequality \cite{Hi74}